-"soon, child, soon." they both looked behind them at the group of friends. their eyes drooped and their smiles were cast down. the rabbit walked over and gave a hug to all of them, one by one. first to his long-time friend, mr. man.
+"soon, child, soon." they both looked behind them at the group of friends. their eyes drooped and their smiles were down case. the rabbit walked over and gave a hug to them, one by one. first to his long-time friend, mr. man.

-"i won't forget you mr. rabbit. especially not your heart-warmin' tea and soul-meltin' biscuits. no one will ever forget it, no one."
+"i won't forget you. especially not your heart-warmin' tea and soul-meltin' biscuits. no one will ever forget it, no one."

-"this is for you, mr man," the rabbit handed mr. man a vial with a champange colored liquid. "i've successfully captured the aroma of my tea and biscuits, a request that's taken a long time to achieve. whenever you think of me, this aroma will bring back the sweet memories of our celebrations."
+"this is for you, mr man," the rabbit handed him a vial with a champagne colored liquid. "i've successfully captured the aroma of my tea and biscuits, a request that's taken a long time to achieve. whenever you think of me, this aroma will bring back the sweet memories of our celebrations."

 he moved along to lyle and lilly, the beloved orange tigers.